TadieB/dual_validation_framework/README.md

 This repository contains the source code, models, and high-performance computing (HPC) deployment scripts for the paper: **"A Dual Validation Framework for Analysis-Ready Satellite Data: A Scalable Pipeline and Stratified Performance Analysis."**

 ## 📌 Overview
-This framework provides an end-to-end pipeline to acquire, validate, and train on petabyte-scale Earth Observation datasets.
+This framework provides an end-to-end pipeline to acquire, validate, and train on large-scale Earth Observation datasets.
 It introduces a **Difficulty Index (DI)** for stratified model evaluation and rigorously benchmarks the scalability of 3D U-Net and Prithvi Vision Transformer architectures on extreme-scale supercomputers (OLCF Frontier).

 ---